Are Fire Sprinkler Systems Environmentally Friendly?

-Installing a fire sprinkler system into your home or commercial building not only saves lives and properties, but did you know you could actually be doing the planet a favour too?
+Installing a fire sprinkler system in your home or commercial building not only saves lives and properties but did you know you could actually be doing the planet a favour too?

 FM Global’s Ground-Breaking Study